Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Results

-which has $N_{opt}$ unknowns.
-The matrix $B^T A^{-1} B$ corresponds to $G$ in equation (\ref{eq:currequiv_j_disc}) discretized using finite differences, which maps currents $\mathbf{j_{opt}}$ to fields $\mathbf{e_{opt}}$ in the optimization region.
+The matrix $B^T A^{-1} B$ corresponds to $G$ in equation (\ref{eq:currequiv_j_disc}), as it maps currents $\mathbf{j_{opt}}$ to fields $\mathbf{e_{opt}}$ in the optimization region, while considering the static parts of the simulation outside of the optimization region via the full system matrix $A$.

-An iterative solver may be used to obtain $G$ column-by-column, where each simulation yields the fields due to a current density at a single discretized spatial location in the optimization region.
-The $N_{opt}$ simulations are linearly independent and as such may be run in parallel across many nodes.
+An iterative solver may be used to obtain $G$ column-by-column, where each simulation yields the fields due to a current density at a single discretized spatial location in the optimization region (i.e., each column of $B$).
+The $N_{opt}$ simulations are completely independent of each other and, as such, may be run in parallel across many nodes.
 Additionally, time-domain methods such as finite-difference time-domain (FDTD) may be used, where the frequency-domain information in $G$ is obtained from discrete Fourier transforms after each simulation.
-This allows a $G$ matrix to be obtained at multiple frequencies per simulation for multi-frequency optimization.
+For multi-frequency optimization, this allows columns of multiple $G$ matrices (one at each desired frequency) to be obtained from a single FDTD simulation, provided that the excitation has a sufficiently wide bandwidth to excite all frequencies of interest.

 Alternatively, a sparse direct solver may be used with a frequency-domain formulation to obtain $G$ efficiently in a single shot with the recently-introduced augmented partial factorization (APF) technique~\cite{lin_fast_2022}.
 The full system matrix $A$ is constructed using the finite-difference frequency-domain (FDFD) formulation (see Supplementary Note \ref{supp:fdfd_apf}).
 Then, an augmented sparse matrix $K$ is set up such that $A$ comprises the upper left block. $K$ can be partially factorized as